nicolasraffray/algo-complexity-testing/README.md

 ### Sorting

-The Fisher-Yates shuffle is used for shuffling an ordered array
+The Fisher-Yates shuffle is used for shuffling an ordered array.
+The functions that are being timed are:
+Selection, Merge, Quick and Inserstion Sort.

 ### Fibonnaci

 The for loop requires more reading of array elements whereas the while just uses variable assignment and reassignment

-###
+### Reverse

+My reverse method pops element from end of old array and inserts it to end of new array.
+It is timed along with the javascript built in reverse method.